joshua1955/ydcmd/README.en.md

 **Options**:

-* `--human` - returns file size (in human-readable form);
+* `--human` - output file size in human-readable format;
-* `--short` - returns a list of files and directories without additional information (one name per line);
+* `--short` - output list of files and directories without additional information (one name per line);
-* `--long` - returns an extended list (creation time, modification time, size, file name).
+* `--long` - output extended list (creation time, modification time, size, file name).

-If a target object is not specified, then the storage's root directory will be used.
+If target object is not specified, root directory of storage will be used.

-### Deleting a file or directory
+### Deleting file or directory

 ```
 ydcmd rm <disk:/object>